ZynIQ Order Block Master Pro v2 - (Pro Plus Pack)Overview

 Disclaimer

-The information contained in my Scripts/Indicators/Ideas/Algos/Systems does not constitute financial advice or a solicitation to buy or sell any securities of any type.
+The content provided in my scripts, indicators, ideas, algorithms, and systems is for educational and informational purposes only.
+It does not constitute financial advice, investment recommendations, or a solicitation to buy or sell any financial instruments.
 I will not accept liability for any loss or damage, including without limitation any loss of profit, which may arise directly or indirectly from the use of or reliance on such information.

 All investments involve risk, and the past performance of a security, industry, sector, market, financial product, trading strategy, backtest, or individual's trading does not guarantee future results or returns.
 Investors are fully responsible for any investment decisions they make.
 Such decisions should be based solely on an evaluation of their financial circumstances, investment objectives, risk tolerance, and liquidity needs.